drJeckyll/tumblr-chat-messages-downloader/README.md

 ...
 ```

-Then run script again with conversation you want to download:
+Once you have acquired this list, run the script again, this time using the number of the conversation you want to download as the fourth argument:
 ```
 Usage: ./tumblr.php username password blog 111111111
 ```
-Messages will be dumped on screen.
+Messages will be displayed in the terminal.

-If you want them saved to a file just specify file nane in next argument:
+If you want the messages to be saved to a file, use a file name for the fifth argument, as shown below:
 ```
 Usage: ./tumblr.php username password blog 111111111 file.txt
 ```
-WARNING: file will be overwriten without warning.
+WARNING: If the filename you have chosen already contains content, its original contents will be *overwritten without warning*.

-Script is not tested very well so it may have bugs, ot not work at all. ~~Theres is no check is password is correct so it will fail misserable in that is the case.~~
+This script has not yet been tested very well, so it may have bugs, ot not work at all. ~~For instance, it handles cases where the blog password is incorrect very badly, as there are no relevant checks.~~